Kleen-Lab/ViSATUI/README.md

 ## User interface

-The ViSAT task is delivered by a computer interface, and the software and all stimuli are included in this public repository.
+The ViSAT task is delivered by a computer interface in MATLAB, and the software and all stimuli are included in this public repository.

 ![Picture of the user interface used to administer the task.](assets/user_interface.png)